O-oLogN/Novus-OS/README.md

-# My First OS Kernel 🖥️
+# Novus-OS: My First OS Kernel 🖥️

 A custom operating system kernel built from scratch using C++ and Assembly.
 This project represents an intensive 3-week deep dive into low-level systems programming, x86 architecture, and hardware interaction.